 The On-Call Desk Clerk position does not have a set work schedule and will be contacted to work when needed.
-The On-Call Desk Clerk works a 9-month schedule with multiple temporary seasonal shutdown periods during the winter, spring, and summer.
+The On-Call Desk Clerk works a 9-month schedule with multiple temporary seasonal shutdown periods during the winter and summer.
 Multiple On-Call Desk Clerk positions available.

 Perform clerical duties in accordance with HRL policy and expectations.
 This includes but is not limited to answering phone calls, checking email regularly throughout their shift, communicating information between shifts to their colleagues and supervisor, and processing resident room changes.

 Provide exceptional customer service to residents, staff, and visitors.

 Cheerfully greet residents, staff and visitors in person or by phone.
 Engage residents, staff and visitors as they utilize the amenities of the residence hall, including services of the front desk.
 Thoughtfully provide information about campus, and residence hall policies and procedures.

 Receive, record, and distribute U.S. mail, as well as, U.P.S., Fed Ex and other packages.
 Enter packages into online package distribution system.
 Carry, lift and move loads of supplies, materials and mail up to 49 lbs.Â regularly and manage heavier loads with the assistance of other building staff members as needed.

 Maintain vigilant awareness of security doors and lobby entryway; check resident, staff, and guest I.D.s as they enter the building; maintain resident, guest, and visitor sign-in/out records.
 Encode and invalidate campus cards for building room access.

 Check out and follow up for return of borrowed cleaning and recreational equipment and keys by accurately maintaining appropriate forms and records.
 Request front desk office supplies via online system; stock as supplies are received.